×

 }

-// placing element at its correct position
+// place key at correct position

 array[j + 1] = key;